broadinstitute/carrot/README.md

     * Emails can be configured to be sent in the following ways:
         * Using the local machine's `sendmail` utility, or
         * Using an SMTP mail server (either running your own, or using an existing mail service like GMail).
-    * Enabling this requires the use of a few configuration variables which are listed and explained in the `.env.example` file.
+    * Enabling this requires the use of a few configuration variables which are listed and explained in the `carrot.example.yml` file.
-* If you do not wish to use the email features, set the `CARROT_EMAIL_MODE` environment variable to `None`.

 ### <a name="software_building">Dynamic Software Testing</a>
 * It is possible (and encouraged) to set up CARROT to allow automatic generation of docker images for testing specific software hosted in a git repository
-* In order to allow this for private GitHub repos, it is necessary to set the `CARROT_ENABLE_PRIVATE_GITHUB_ACCESS` environment variable to true and fill in the related environment variables as detailed in the `.env.example` file
+* In order to allow this for private GitHub repos, it is necessary to set up private github access configuration as detailed in the `carrot.example.yml` file

 ### <a name="github_integration">GitHub Integration</a>
 * CARROT supports triggering runs via GitHub PR comments, and receiving reply comments with run results.